MaryamGhalambor/Bike-sharing-dataset/README.md

 This is public data that you can use to explore how different customer types are using Cyclistic bikes.

 3) Process phase:
+Importing data to RStudio and checking the data for some errors, transforming and cleaning the data to be able to work with more efficiently.
+The full description would be accessible at:

+4) Analyze phase:
+In this step, by using R codes, targeted trends were drawn out for visualization purposes.

+5) Share phase:

+6) Act phase: